MalteJ/docker/docs/sources/reference/run.md

-                                    'host': use the host network stack inside the container --add-host=""       : Add a line to /etc/hosts (host:IP) --mac-address=""    : Sets the container's Ethernet device's MAC address --global-ipv6=false : Assign a global IPv6 to the container and add a default route for IPv6
+                                    'host': use the host network stack inside the container --add-host=""       : Add a line to /etc/hosts (host:IP) --mac-address=""    : Sets the container's Ethernet device's MAC address

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking